 The goal is to provide a warm and comfortable space for singers of all backgrounds to connect and be a part of something positive.
 It’s a celebration of the connectivity of music in our beloved city.

-An ensemble under Conahan’s direction will preview the new arrangement LIVE on WRTI on Wednesday, December 12th at 12:10 PM.
+An ensemble under Conahan’s direction previewed the new arrangement LIVE on WRTI on Wednesday, December 12th.

 This event is free for singers and audience members.
 Everyone is invited to participate!
 Singers can sign up, and find the sheet music and voice-part learning files here.